 Here, you can:

-- Toggle ReachInfo on or off on demand
+- Enable or disable ReachInfo on demand

 Out of the box, the analog clock option is probably our favorite offering for filling the Reachability interface.
 In addition to being something nice to look at, it fills the empty space nicely.
 The bash-like information panel would be our second favorite, followed by the astronaut meme-complemented digital clock for last place.